alibaba/pipcook/docs/tutorials/component-object-detection.md

 </annotation>
 ```

-This xml annotation file is mainly composed of the following parts：
+This XML annotation file is mainly composed of the following parts：

 - folder / filename: These two fields mainly define the image position and type corresponding to the annotation
 - size: width and height of image